 Now that your treatment has concluded you will most likely have very immediate questions about your next steps and the status of your impending brain tumor recovery.

 - What is the likelihood that my tumor will recur?
-What factors contribute toward that?
+What are my options if it does?